iamSahdeep/terminal/README.md

-# Dhruv Bhanushali
+# Sahdeep Singh
-## dhruvkb.github.io
+## sahdeepsingh.github.io/terminal

-This is my portfolio website.
-My personal part of the Internet.
+This repo is cloned from his https://dhruvkb.github.io repo.
+All thanks goes to him.